CarrieWFF/FedSheafHN/README.md

 The data generator is from: [FED-PUB](https://github.com/JinheonBaek/FED-PUB).

-## Citation
+## Credits
-If you find our work useful, please cite us as follows:
+For attribution in academic contexts, please use the bibtex entry below:
 ```
 @misc{liang2024fedsheafhn,
       title={FedSheafHN: Personalized Federated Learning on Graph-structured Data},